If you want to get clarity about your possible pregnancy, taking a pregnancy test at the right time is essential for accurate results.

 This step is often the most confusing part of the process, especially if it’s your first time.
 If you haven’t already, an at-home pregnancy test is your first step and is 99 percent accurate when used correctly.

 A lab-quality pregnancy test is slightly more accurate, but there is still a chance for user error with the at-home tests.
 These tests are similar to the at-home pregnancy test.
 Receive free and confidential pregnancy testing at our center today to be sure.

 What If My Test Comes Back Positive?

 If you receive a positive result, don’t panic.
 You are not alone in this journey.
-Our compassionate team at Mosaic PHC is here to walk alongside you with free and confidential pregnancy services, support, and advice.
+Our compassionate team at Mosaic Health is here to walk alongside you with free and confidential pregnancy services, support, and advice.
 We can share more information about your pregnancy options as well.